Skip to main content

 If your siteverify secret has been unintentionally exposed, you may receive an email warning from us.

-You can also rotate it yourself at any time by visiting the Dashboard, choosing your profile icon and Settings menu option, and then clicking Get New Secret Key.
+You can also rotate it yourself at any time by visiting the Dashboard, choosing your profile icon and Settings menu option, and then clicking Generate New Secret.
 Make sure to copy that value!
 We don't retain it, so you won't be able to see it again.

 You will receive an email confirmation within a few seconds of rotation.